-The Earned Income Credit has no effect on certain welfare benefits.
-Any refund you receive because of the EIC will not be considered income when determining whether you are eligible for, or how much you can receive from, the following benefit programs:
+The Earned Income Tax Credit has no effect on certain welfare benefits.
+Any refund you receive because of the EITC will not be considered income when determining whether you are eligible for, or how much you can receive from, the following benefit programs:

 - Temporary Assistance for Needy Families (TANF)

 For more information on whether you qualify for the credit, use the TurboTax program.
 An overview is also available in Publication 962: Possible Federal Tax Refund Due to the Earned Income Credit.

 For complete details, see IRS Publication 596: Earned Income Tax Credit (EITC).